maartenba/maartenba.github.io/_posts/2022-11-05-mastodon-own-donain-without-hosting-server.markdown

 Much like with e-mail, I want folks to have an easy address to find me, and one that I can keep giving out to everyone even if later I switch to a different Mastodon server.
 A bit like e-mail forwarding to your ISP's e-mail service.

-The good news is: **you can use your own domain** and use it to tell folks the actual address to your account.
+The good news is: **you can use your own domain** and share it with other folks.
+It will link to your actual account.

 Go on, try it.
 Search for `@maarten@balliauw.be`, and you will find my `@maartenballiauw@mastodon.social`.